isomorphisms/economics/README.md

 ###### Nonwhites = 11, Whites = 130.

-Of course at the end of the period is was `Poc = 18, White = 141`.
+Of course you could also look at Poc wealth growth over the period.
 Growth from 11 to 18 is wealth growth of 60%.
 Nothing to sneeze at, and from 1989 to 1992 was a 72% growth in just 3 years.

 [[[look at growth in Dixie wealths / home prices over the period]]]